hugorithm/HopfenCraft/README.md

 The `-x test` flag indicates gradle to skip the test task.

 If you have already setup a database just run `gradle clean build`

+## Create a Dashboard in Grafana

+To create a dashboard you need to define the datasource.
+You need to add a Prometheus datasoruce in the Grafana menu and then configure the endpoint.
+In our case the endpoint is `http://prometheus:9090`.
+After that it's just a matter of creating a dashboard with the already defined Prometheus datasource.

 ## License